quotient-im/Quaternion/README.md

 - a Git client (to check out this repo)
 - CMake (from your package management system or [the official website](https://cmake.org/download/))
 - Qt 5 (either Open Source or Commercial), version 5.2.1 or higher as of this writing (check the CMakeLists.txt for most up-to-date information).
 Qt 5.3 or higher recommended on Windows.
-- a C++ toolchain supported by Qt 5.2.1 or later (see a link for your platform at [the Qt's platform requirements page](http://doc.qt.io/qt-5/gettingstarted.html#platform-requirements))
+- a C++ toolchain supported by your version of Qt (see a link for your platform at [the Qt's platform requirements page](http://doc.qt.io/qt-5/gettingstarted.html#platform-requirements))
-  - GCC 4.8, Clang 3.5.0, Visual C++ 2013 are the oldest officially supported by Quaternion as of this writing
+  - GCC 4.8, Clang 3.5.0, Visual C++ 2015 are the oldest officially supported as of this writing

 ## Installing pre-requisites
 ### Linux